mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 chasing them.
 Worlds of the Imperium
-Every world within the border of the Imperium is a member, though the exact terms of each world’s treaty of membership can vary.
+Every world within the border of the Imperium is a member, though the exact terms of each world's treaty of membership can vary.
 Most worlds have a unified government that claims jurisdiction over the

 TTHHEE TTHHIRDIRD IIMMPERIUMPERIUM^19